wavefrontHQ/docs/pages/doc/alerts_missing_data.md

 3. When the alert condition compares each summarization value to 0, the result is false until 10:33.
 4. The alert fires at 10:35, based on 2 minutes' worth (10:33 and 10:34) of true values and no false values.

+The total elapsed time between the last reported data point and the alert firing is 5 minutes, which is the sum of the shifting time window and the **Alert fires** time window.

 ![Alert mcount](images/alerts_mcount_fire.png)

-Here are some guidelines for picking a shifting time window for `mcount()`:
+When you choose a shifting time window for `mcount()`, you make a trade-off between the alert's timeliness and its sensitivity to insignificant reporting gaps.
+A shifting time window should be:
+* Short enough so that you don't wait too long for the alert to fire after the time series stops reporting.
+* Long enough so that the alert can ignore slight variations in reporting times or extremely brief reporting gaps.

-* Make the shifting time window longer than the data-reporting interval of the time series.
+**Note:** We recommend that you always make the shifting time window longer than the data-reporting interval of the time series.
-* Balance the following trade-offs:
-  - If the shifting time window is too long, the alert might wait too long before firing, and you might miss a lot of data.
-  - If the shifting time window is too short, the alert might produce false positives because it is too sensitive to insignificant variations in reporting times, or to transient reporting gaps.

 <!---
 For example, a one-minute shifting time window is likely to be too sensitive for a time series that reports once a minute, because even a slight variation in reporting time might lead to a false positive: